shellbear/helm-release-action/README.md

 Instructions on how to set up a S3 bucket as a helm chart repository: https://andrewlock.net/how-to-create-a-helm-chart-repository-using-amazon-s3/.

 ## Changelog
+- 0.3: Added an option to specify the `helm-s3` plugin version.
+Defaults to the latest GitHub release but allows users to override it.
 - 0.2: Add an option for Relative URLs [Thanks to this PR](https://github.com/shellbear/helm-release-action/pull/4) [@aztechian](https://github.com/aztechian)
 - 0.1: Initial release